At St. Mark Parish, we are big believers in community outreach and social justice. If you want to get involved, please reach out!

-A volunteer ministry of lay people actively involved in community outreach, our committee works together to educate, serve, and foster a sense of loving community with the help of the Holy Spirit.
 We carry out the work of Jesus in today’s world through various service projects: ‘to do justice, love kindness, and walk humbly with God.’

-St. Mark Church provides food donations to Our Daily Bread Employment Center, an organization who helps feed the poor in downtown Baltimore through an Archdiocesan-run soup kitchen/dining room facility founded by Catholic Charities in 1981.
+St. Mark Church provides food donations to Our Daily Bread Employment Center, an organization that helps feed the poor in downtown Baltimore through an Archdiocesan-run soup kitchen/dining room facility founded by Catholic Charities in 1981.

 For more information, please visit the Archdiocese of Baltimore website of Catholic Charities or call the Parish Office 410-744-6560, ext.
 1.